jykob/TSBot/docs/src/getting_started.md

 # Getting started

-In this tutorial we are going to get you started with TSBot.
+In this chapter we are going to get you started with TSBot.

 ---